markjivko/rpg/readme.txt

 This results in 2ms fetch times and no requests made to your server, minimizing band width and drastically improving player experience.
 Image sprites are used to reduce the number of requests to your server further and all PNG files have been compressed with pngquant.

-= Game Masters =
+= Game masters =
-You can promote players to the rank of Game Master, allowing them to moderate platformer games, access the Admin Console and more.
+You can promote players to the rank of game master, allowing them to moderate platformer games, access the Admin Console and more.
-Game Admins (WordPress site super-admins) cannot be demoted and implicitly have Game Master abilities.
+Game admins (WordPress site super-admins) cannot be demoted and implicitly have game master abilities.

 = Command Line Interface =
-As a Game Master, you have complete control over your game.
+As a game master, you have complete control over your game.
 Just press **Alt+Ctrl+C** to toggle the console and type **help** to list all available commands.
 You can add resources to players, change building levels, fast-forward the game and more.